socketsupply/nat-traversal-spec/SPEC.md

-  uint localPort; // set in the configuration string publicAddress; // set when a pong is received uint publicPort; // set when a pong is received
-  Nat nat; // this peer's Nat type
+  uint localPort; // set in the configuration string publicAddress; // set when a pong is received uint publicPort; // set when a pong is received NatType natType; // this peer's NatType
   PongState pong; // the state of the last pong

   void addPeer (ArgsAddPeer args);